 A potty trained toddler – the ultimate sign of parenting success?
 You have done this – navigated parenthood and managed to guide your wee little infant to an independent child.
 At least, this is what everyone seems to believe.
 But is it really the truth?

-Potty training – what you need to know
+Today we’re talking potty training – what you need to know!

-It all seems to completely ignore the biggest determining factor, which is that it is your child potty training, not you.
-This is one of the first and biggest steps that they will ever take to being independent and self-sufficient.
-All children will cope with this challenge differently.
+The part that everyone seems to completely ignore is that it is your child potty training, not you.
+Yes, this is one of the first and biggest steps that they will ever take to being independent and self-sufficient.
+But all children will cope with this challenge differently.

 If you are reading this blog you probably either have a baby nearing the age where you are planning to start potty training, or you are currently trying to get it done, but things are not going as well as you would have liked.

 So let me draw to my conclusion first (and as with most other ‘facts’ on this topic, this is more my opinion than anything else).

 In the bigger scheme of things, is it really that important?
 Your child will eventually get there, even if it is later rather than sooner.
 One day in the adult world, no one is going to ask at what age he finally mastered his own bodily functions.
 You may not believe it now, but you’re also going to look back and struggle to remember which of your three children potty trained when.

 So please don’t let potty training cause unhappiness and stress in your household.
 He will eventually get it right and it says nothing about your skill as a parent.

 Potty training in other cultures